-It also looked at shapes, dimensions of products to optimize its fulfillment capacity.
+It also looked at the shapes, and dimensions of products to optimize their fulfillment capacity.
 Or computed and shortened with maximum precision, the outbound transportation costs, based on the proximity of customers.

 In short, in making decisions, Amazon is more of a lab made of scientists relying on data and math than a company relying on human judgment.

 However, as Jeff Bezos admitted back then, there were certain kinds of decisions that cannot be modeled and made through math and data.